poudelrohan/StormSnap/README.md

 - **Weather Icons**: The weather conditions are represented using descriptive icons that visually indicate the current weather status.

+-  **Background Changes**: The Weather App includes dynamic background changes based on the current weather conditions.
+These gradient changes provide a visually appealing background that reflects the weather atmosphere.

 ## Deployment

 The Weather App is deployed using GitHub Pages and can be accessed [here](https://poudelrohan.github.io/weather-app/).